kragen/derctuo/markdown/calcium-strengthening.md

 fluorspar, is both harder and less water-soluble than either its sulfate or its carbonate, and so a double metathesis with a soluble fluoride salt such as sodium fluoride might plausibly work to harden plaster bodies.
-These salts are somewhat poisonous; NaF's LD₅₀ is [about 100 mg/kg, so it's used as rat poison,][39] but also in toothpaste and to treat osteoporosis.
+These salts are somewhat poisonous; NaF’s LD₅₀ is [about 100 mg/kg, so it’s used as rat poison,][39] but also in toothpaste and to treat osteoporosis.

 [39]: https://en.wikipedia.org/wiki/Sodium_fluoride